core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 ### Responder Processing of Message 2

-The Responder MUST select C_R as follows.
+The Responder selects C_R as follows.

 1. The Responder initializes a set ID_SET as the empty set.

-2. The Responder selects an available OSCORE Recipient ID, namely ID*, which is also not included in ID_SET.
+2. The Responder selects an available OSCORE Recipient ID, ID*, which is not included in ID_SET.

 3. The Responder converts ID* to the EDHOC connection identifier C_R, as per {{oscore-to-edhoc-id}}.